 Overview of Taekwondo

-Taekwondo is an exciting martial art that combines a variety of kicks, strikes, and blocks into a dynamic system of sport, self-defense, and fun.
-Although taekwondo is familiar as an Olympic-sport, its origins are as an effective method for self-defense with powerful striking and kicking combinations.
-More importantly, taekwondo is an activity that reinforces positive characteristics to assist individuals to become better citizens of the community.
-Through regular training, participants develop and learn the value of self-confidence, self-respect, and self-restraint.
+More importantly, taekwondo is an activity that reinforces positive characteristics helping individuals become better citizens of the community.
+Through regular training, participants develop and learn the value of self-training, self-discipline, self-confidence, self-defense, and self-respect.

 What are the Benefits?